kiancchen/Spam-Email-Recognition/README.md

 # Acknowledge

-The `test_emails.csv` is from https://www.kaggle.com/balaka18/email-spam-classification-dataset-csv
+The `train_emails.csv` is from https://www.kaggle.com/balaka18/email-spam-classification-dataset-csv

-The `train_emails.csv` is from https://archive.ics.uci.edu/ml/datasets/Spambase
+The `test_emails.csv` is from https://www.kaggle.com/venky73/spam-mails-dataset.